September 2015 Newsletter

 I was flying in 25mph gusts but my new drone, the DJI Inspire 1, held firm and produced incredibly stable footage.
 I now have some (hopefully) very exciting projects in the pipeline so it looks as though I will be in the sky for the foreseeable future.

-However, aerial imaging really compliments ground stuff well too and it actually landed me a 2017 wedding booking as I promised to do some aerial footage of their day, weather permitting.
+However, aerial imaging really compliments ground stuff well too.
+It actually landed me a 2017 wedding booking as I promised to do some aerial footage of their day, weather permitting.
 They saw 14 other photographers!

 So, this month…